GenericMappingTools/pygmt/doc/maintenance.md

     ```
     [![Digital Object Identifier for PyGMT vX.Y.Z](https://zenodo.org/badge/DOI/10.5281/zenodo.<INSERT-DOI-HERE>.svg)](https://doi.org/10.5281/zenodo.<INSERT-DOI-HERE>)
     ```
-3. Open a new Pull Request using the title 'Changelog entry for vX.Y.Z' with the updated release notes, so that other people can help to review and collaborate on the changelog curation process described next.
+3. Open a new pull request using the title 'Changelog entry for vX.Y.Z' with the updated release notes, so that other people can help to review and collaborate on the changelog curation process described next.
 4. Edit the change list to remove any trivial changes (updates to the README,